BBC-Data-Unit/englishness/README.md

 * [YouGov poll results](https://d25d2506sfb94s.cloudfront.net/cumulus_uploads/document/7lnxwjw12j/BBC_EnglishIdentity_March18_Results_for_website.pdf) (PDF)

+## Code and cleaning

+* [R Markdown files used to clean the data can be found in the cleaningEnglish folder](https://github.com/BBC-Data-Unit/englishness/tree/master/cleaningEnglish).
+However, we are unfortunately unable to share the YouGov data which this was used with.

 ## Interviews and quotes

 * Video asking people in different parts of the country 'Do you feel English?' and other questions